 The deadline to apply for OSAP is 60 days prior to the end of your study period.
 Supporting documentation and/or appeal documentation must be submitted within 40 days prior to the end of your study period.
 Late submissions cannot be accepted.

 You should apply for OSAP as early as possible to allow us time to ensure all supporting documentation is complete and submitted.
 We will also work through any appeals or reviews for which you may be eligible.

 You will need to reapply for OSAP each year if you require financial assistance.
 The application is updated every year and posted on the OSAP website around mid-April (for the next September-August period).

 All students are required to pay a $500 non-refundable tuition deposit each academic year to secure a place in a program.
 For more information, visit Payments & invoicing.

 When submitting your OSAP application online, the system will provide you with an estimate of funding based on the information you have submitted.
 Please note that this is an estimate only and can change throughout your study period based on adjustments to your situation and/or verifications that the ministry performs.

 You can check your status through the “check status” link on your OSAP online account once you log in.
-The Ministry of Training, Colleges and Universities will send you a Notice of Assessment/Reassessment via mail or email when your funding eligibility has been decided.
+The Ministry Colleges and Universities will send you a Notice of Assessment/Reassessment via mail or email when your funding eligibility has been decided.

 You can check to see if you are missing required documentation through the “check status” link on your OSAP online account.
 You can clarify this information if needed with our Financial Aid Officers.